 Start a forest bathing business by following these 10 steps:

-You have found the perfect business idea, and now you are ready to take the next step.
-There is more to starting a business than just registering it with the state.
 We have put together this simple guide to starting your forest bathing business.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.

 STEP 1: Plan your business